 *Update in April, October each year*

-CPI is a measure of the change in the prices of a basket of goods and services purchased by consumers.
-The CPI in Singapore only covers consumer spending by households and excludes non-consumer spending such as purchases of housing, stocks and other financial assets, and income tax.
+In Singapore, CPI only covers consumer spending by resident households, excluding non-consumer spending such as purchases of housing, stocks and other financial assets, and income tax.

 Please log in or upgrade your membership to get more details.